DecisionToolkit/dsntk-rs/guide/pages/guide/overview.md

 # Overview

-#DSNTK is a set of tools designed to build, test and evaluate decision models,
+<span style="font-weight:bold;word-spacing:-0.15rem;">Decision Toolkit</span> is a set of tools designed to build, test and evaluate decision models,
 constructed basing on the [Decision Model and Notation](https://www.omg.org/dmn) ([DMN](https://www.omg.org/dmn)™) specification, which is an industry standard governed by the [Object Management Group](https://www.omg.org) (OMG®).

-#DSNTK aims to be performant, reliable, and fully compliant with the DMN™ specification,
+<span style="font-weight:bold;word-spacing:-0.15rem;">Decision Toolkit</span> aims to be performant, reliable, and fully compliant with the DMN™ specification,
 ensuring accurate evaluation of decision models.
 All tools are implemented in [Rust](https://www.rust-lang.org/), a programming language known for its security, efficiency and reliability.

-#DSNTK offers a range of features, including DMN™ models evaluation, decision tables evaluation,
+<span style="font-weight:bold;word-spacing:-0.15rem;">Decision Toolkit</span> offers a range of features, including DMN™ models evaluation, decision tables evaluation,
 and FEEL expressions evaluation.
 It also includes functionality for parsing, validating, and recognizing DMN™ models, decision tables, and FEEL expressions.
 Users can test DMN™ models, decision tables, and FEEL expressions, and export them to HTML.